 Phil Stieg: Let’s explain to people what you mean by neuroaesthetics.

 Susan Magsamen: Sure.
-So neuroaesthetics, in its definition, is the study of how the arts and esthetic experiences measurably change the brain, body, and our behaviors.
+So neuroaesthetics, in its definition, is the study of how the arts and aesthetic experiences measurably change the brain, body, and our behaviors.
 And importantly, how that knowledge is translated into specific practices that advance well-being.
 And so the field of neuroarts is really about creating a whole new field that’s never really existed before, where we’re using the arts in service of humanity.

 Ivy Ross: And when we say the we say the arts, it’s really those things that allow us to creatively express.
 So everything from dance, singing, painting, poetry, even architecture, because space changes the way we think.
 So the arts are not just the visual arts.
 It’s those things that allow us to creatively express ourselves.